ublue-os/blincus/README.md

 Any cloud-init-enabled image works (`incus image list images: cloud`).
 Override per-container with `blincus enter -i images:fedora/42/cloud`.

+The config file path can be overridden with the `BLINCUS_CONFIG` environment variable.

+GPU passthrough (`gid=44` on the `gpu` device) assumes Debian-family images, where gid 44 is the `video` group; other distros may need a different gid.

 ## How the forwarding works

 Host sockets can't be mounted directly onto `/tmp` or `/run/user` in the